2 Day Thorsmork & Landmannalaugar Hike | TR-THLH

 Day one – Thórsmörk and the Fimmvörðuháls Mountain Pass

-We’ll collect you at around 8:00 from one of our designated Reykjavik pick-up points and make the scenic drive along the South Coast to the Highlands.
+We’ll collect you from one of our designated Reykjavik pick-up points and make the scenic drive along the South Coast to the Highlands.
 On our way, we’ll make a brief stop at the glorious Seljalandsfoss waterfall – famed for being the only waterfall in Iceland that you can walk behind.

 Our journey through the Highlands is quite exhilarating – taking us along some bumpy gravel roads and across several icy glacial streams.
 The landscape is straight out of Norse myth and we’ll pass sprawling glacier tongues, craggy mountain ridges, and fascinating rock formations.
 You’ll soon understand why trolls, elves, and giants all play prominent roles in Icelandic legend!